 The Birdie Gallery is named after Roberta 'Birdie' Bloomhorst, who was the wife of Ken Bloomhorst, a longtime Juried Artist, and a lifelong art lover and supporter.
 In December of 2017, the City of Noblesville Common Council approved a Resolution waiving the remaining $30,000 debt and granted to the HCAA full ownership of the land and building.
-Admission is free, and open February through November on Thursdays from 1-3pm, Fridays from 1-4pm and Saturdays from 10am-4pm.
+Admission is free, and open February through November on Saturdays from 10am-4pm.

 Despite the HCAA’s long history in Noblesville, Indiana, their new home had even more.
 Originally called First Colored Missionary Baptist Church, it was located at the corner of 5th and Cherry Streets, formally known as Amo and Brock Streets.
 This fell on the eastern edge of the Riverside Cemetery that runs along the White River.
 Historical records indicate that the building was started in 1873 and completed in 1875 with a cost of approximately $650.00.